by Sarah Graham

-Part one in a series, by Phil Ellerton, on the best baits to use in Tasmanian waters.
+Part two in a series, by Phil Ellerton, on the best baits to use in Tasmanian waters.

 Click above for current issue content.
 The current issue of TFBN is extensive and topical.
 In Tackle Stores, Newsagents and by subscription.